 Our Indonesian adventure started in Yogyakarta, the cultural capital of Indonesia.
 The special Region of Yogyakarta, or simply Jogja, is backpacker’s haven.
 Keep an eye out for vibrant graffiti, street-side music performances, quaint boutique hotels & a bustling market selling all manner of trinkets for next to nothing.

 A short drive from Jogja, is Borobodur.
 This majestic 9th century temple – the largest Buddhist temple in the world – stands proud strong despite decades of corrosive tectonic activity.
 Best visited at sunrise or sunset, you absolutely must take a guide, so that you can hear all about the history of Jawa (yes, Jawa not Java), of Buddhism and the kings who contributed to building this magnificent structure.

 Each of the 7 visible levels is dotted with statues of the Buddha, and the trademark inverted bells.
 These levels are also synonymous with man’s pursuit of Nirvana.
 The lower levels are magnificently carved panels, depicting the wantonness of human life and as you climb higher, you will see the carvings become more and more stoic, and gradually disappear, representing supreme detachment from worldly pleasures.

 That evening, back in Yogja we caught a showing of the Ramayana Ballet, performed against a backdrop of Prabanana Temple.
 It was such an interesting experience to watch familiar stories that are sewn into your own culture, in threads of a particular colour, being narrated through a completely different lens.
 Not to mention being the only group that had the complete “inside story” amidst rows of confused first-timers.
-We had a most amusing intermission, filling in everyone who would listen, on bits of the plot that the ballet had taken creative liberties with! yet delicious.
+We had a most amusing intermission, filling in everyone who would listen, on bits of the plot that the ballet had taken creative liberties with!.